metaforismos/feel-backend/readme.md

-# Feel – Emotion Recognition Backend
+# Feel – Emotion Recognition Backend (FER Version)

-This backend service receives one or more image files and returns the dominant emotion detected in each image using a pre-trained model (`nateraw/ferplus` from Hugging Face).
+This backend service receives one or more image files and returns the dominant emotion detected using the open-source `fer` library.

 ## Features